Making a complaint

 Keep letters, bills or notes relevant to the complaint in one file.
 We will let you know if we need any information or documentation.

-Note about representatives or advocates who charge their clients a fee
+Representatives who charge their client's a fee